-Modern Classic, Neo-Retro or simply Retro Motorcycles are essentially modern motorcycles that emulate the design lines of a by-gone era.
-The development of the retro motorcycle segment has undoubtedly been fueled by the rise of new wave custom bike builders and cafe racer culture.
+The development of the neo-retro motorcycle segment has undoubtedly been fueled by the rise of new wave custom bike builders and 21st-century café racer culture.

-Once dubbed a fad by many an internet forum warrior, most major manufacturers have a range of retro motorcycle lines.
+Once dubbed a fad by internet moto forum warriors, most major manufacturers now have a range of retro motorcycle models.
 The appetite for these bikes shows no sign of abating.

-Here you’ll find articles, images, videos and galleries, uncovering neo-retro or modern classic motorcycles, from all the major manufacturers including; Triumph, Kawasaki, BMW Motorrad, Indian Motorcycle, Honda, Ducati, Harley-Davidson, Royal Enfield, Husqvarna Motorcycles, Norton Motorcycles, Suzuki, Yamaha, Moto Guzzi, Moto Morini.
+And here you’ll find a collection of articles, images, videos and galleries, uncovering neo-retro or modern classic motorcycles.
+And that’s from all the major manufacturers: Triumph, Kawasaki, BMW Motorrad, Indian Motorcycle, Honda, Ducati, Harley-Davidson, Royal Enfield, Husqvarna Motorcycles, Norton Motorcycles, Suzuki, Yamaha, Moto Guzzi, Moto Morini and more.

 'Neo-classic racer' is how MV Agusta describes its Superveloce 800 Serie Oro.
 And, while it echos the design lines of yesteryear there is nothing classic about its performance.
 Nevertheless, it seems that 'something' quite apart from performance, is the deciding purchase factor.